Prag8855/aab/content/guides/freelance-visa.md

 While you wait for an *Ausländerbehörde* appointment, you should also...

 - [ ] **[Register your address](/guides/anmeldung-in-english-berlin)** (*[[Anmeldung]]*)
+    [The *Anmeldung* is very important](/guides/anmeldung-in-english-berlin#why-you-must-register-your-address).
 When you register your address, you get a [tax ID](/glossary/Steueridentifikationsnummer) and a [registration certificate](/glossary/Anmeldebestätigung).
-The *Ausländerbehörde* might ask for your registration certificate.[^76] - [Why the *Anmeldung* is important](/guides/anmeldung-in-english-berlin#why-you-must-register-your-address)
+The *Ausländerbehörde* might ask for your registration certificate.[^76]
 - [ ] **[Open a bank account](/guides/start-a-business-in-germany#open-a-bank-account)**
     You need it to pay your rent, pay your application fee, and get paid by your clients.
 You should open a separate bank account for your business.
 You can choose a bank from any EU country.